 If you received educational assistance payments (EAPs), such as interest income earned in an RESP, report the total amount you received on line 130 of your return.
 The amount you received is shown in box 040 or 042 of your T4A slip.
 A beneficiary is entitled to receive EAPs for up to six months after ceasing enrolment, provided that the payments would have qualified as EAPs if the payments had been made immediately before the student's enrolment ceased.
 For more information, see Information Sheet RC4092, Registered Education Savings Plans.

 If you are enrolled on a full-time basis at a university outside Canada, the minimum time period for enrollment is three consecutive weeks for EAP purposes.
 This measure does not apply to students enrolled on a part-time basis or at an educational institution other than a university.

 The most common deductions that apply to students are moving expenses and child care expenses.
-For more information on other types of deductions, see the General Income Tax and Benefit Guide or go to Forms and publications.
+For more information on other types of deductions, see the General Income Tax and Benefit Guide.

-If the tax slip or certificate you received from your educational institution has an amount in Box C (full‑time enrollment), you qualify to claim moving expenses if you move for one of the following reasons.
+If the form you received from your educational institution has an amount in box C (full-time enrollment), you qualify to claim moving expenses if you move for one of the following reasons.

 These expenses can only be deducted from the taxable part of your scholarships, fellowships, bursaries, certain prizes, and research grants.
 You can claim moving expenses that you incur at the start of each academic period or when you move back after a summer break.